 Food allergies to common pet food ingredients, including beef and chicken byproducts, diary, soy, wheat and corn, also cause pets to itch or scratch their skin.
 In addition to itchy skin, food allergies can trigger gastrointestinal upset and ear inflammation.
 Pets with a food allergy may bite or scratch at their skin, frequently bite or lick their paws, and even drag their rear across the ground in an attempt to scratch it.
 Since pets with food allergies are often allergic to more than one food ingredient, diagnosing a food allergy can be a complicated process.

-Dr. Cannon has substantial experience diagnosing and treating pet allergies, both those caused by food and by environmental allergens, such as pollen.
-If you suspect that your pet is suffering from an allergy, schedule an appointment with Dr. Cannon as soon as possible.
+The doctors have substantial experience diagnosing and treating pet allergies, both those caused by food and by environmental allergens, such as pollen.
+If you suspect that your pet is suffering from an allergy, schedule an appointment with the doctors as soon as possible.
 Diagnostic tests or an elimination diet may be necessary to precisely identify the cause for your pet’s allergies.
-Once the allergen triggers are identified, Dr. Cannon works closely with pet owners to create a custom treatment plan.
+Once the allergen triggers are identified, The doctors work closely with pet owners to create a custom treatment plan.
 Depending on the trigger, this may include a dietary change, reduced exposure to a seasonal allergy, and/or medication to manage allergy symptoms.